fj-morales/Getting-and-cleaning-data/Readme.md

 This repository is part of Coursera - Getting and Cleaning Data course project.
-It uses "Human Activity Recognition Using Smartphones Data Set" information to create a new tidy date set according project instructions.
+It uses "Human Activity Recognition Using Smartphones Data Set" information to create a new tidy date set according to project instructions.

 Included files/scripts:

 - `Readme.md`.
-Repo review.
+This readme file.
 - `run_analysis.R`.
-R Program
+R script.
 - `CodeBook.md`.
 Description of variables, data and transformations.

 ### run_analysis.R script